ranisalt/node-argon2/README.md

 const salt = await argon2.generateSalt(32);
 ```

+You can change the Promise with
+[any-promise](https://www.npmjs.com/package/any-promise).
+Try using Bluebird or
+Q for enhanced functionality.

 You can also modify time, memory and parallelism constraints passing the object
 as the third parameter, with keys `timeCost`, `memoryCost` and `parallelism`,
 respectively defaulted to 3, 12 (meaning 2^12 KB) and 1 (threads):